-Using tokenization technology to eliminate credit card data can reduce the scope of a Payment Card Industry Data Security Standard (PCI DSS) assessment, but merchants must be careful to avoid many pitfalls associated with the
+Using tokenization technology to eliminate credit card data can reduce the scope of a Payment Card Industry Data Security Standard (PCI DSS) assessment, but merchants must be careful to avoid many pitfalls associated with the technology, according to a new report issued today by the PCI Security Standards Council (PCI SSC).

 The vendors left a lot of big chunks, saying they just can’t come to agreement on certain areas and they left it up to the PCI Council to resolve issues and come to some common ground.